Customize Labeling View

 The locations of the atoms are visible in the spectrogram.

 Label the atoms:

-In the Labeler tab, select the label definition in the Label Definitions browser.
+On the Labeler tab, select the label definition in the Label Definitions browser.

 Specify the label value as

-true in the Set Value section.
+truein the Set Label Value section.

 Click the spectrogram plot to draw the label.
 Click and drag the animated dashed line to create a shaded region.
 Move and resize the active region until it encloses the first atom.